 - 16.2 Many other projects have been funded including for sports, transport and footpaths.
 List available here. - 16.3 Projects identified in this study are encouraged to consider applying for CIL funding and speaking to the Council about other sources of funding.
-It is advised that the guidance and spending protocol are carefully read before making a CIL bid.
+It is advised that the guidance and spending protocol are carefully read before making a CIL application.
 Projects must have other sources of funding and must be able to demonstrate how they facilitate growth in the district. - 16.4 Projects should be mindful that EHDC's Spending Guidance for CIL funding outlines expectations on what projects can be funded by CIL.
-Maintenance of a piece of Infrastructure rather than capital works would be an inappropriate use of CIL unless there is clear evidence that in delivering the maintenance would support development, through increasing capacity or usage and scale of any proposed maintenance.
+Maintenance of a piece of infrastructure rather than capital works would be an inappropriate use of CIL unless there is clear evidence that in delivering the maintenance would support development, through increasing capacity or usage and scale of any proposed maintenance. - 16.5 There are also other funding opportunities for organisations available visit our website to find out more.